-In preparation for the Friday, July 21 release of his new retail mixtape, Bitch I'm the Shit 2, Tyga made an appearance on The Breakfast Club on Thursday (July 20) morning.
-Unfortunately, the embattled rapper ended up spending 90% of his time in the hot seat fielding questions about past relationships with Blac Chyna and Kylie Jenner.
+In preparation for the Friday, July 21 release of his new retail mixtape, Bitch I'm the Shit 2, Tyga made an appearance on The Breakfast Club on Thursday (July 20).
+Unfortunately, the embattled rapper spent 90 percent of his time in the hot seat fielding questions about past relationships.

-When Tyga wasn't ducking and dodging questions about false rumors and fake news, though, he did address the fallout from his time with Cash Money Records and, holy shit, he might have signed the worst record contract in the history of record contracts.
+When Tyga wasn’t ducking and dodging questions about false rumors and fake news, he addressed the fallout from his time with Cash Money Records and, holy shit, he might have signed the worst record contract in the history of record contracts.

-"I had to pay to get out [of my deal with Cash Money]," said Tyga.
-"At least 12 to 15 million, they owe me, bro."
+“I had to pay to get out [of my deal with Cash Money],” Tyga said.
+“At least 12 to 15 million, they owe me, bro.”

 Since great questions demand great answers, Tyga’s got you covered.

-"I was on the road with Wayne, he's recording Tha Carter III, so I'm just, in the sauce right now," said Tyga.
-"We did 'Bedrock,' and then he's like, 'Well, you gotta sign.
-This is going to be the single.'
-I was like, 'Alright cool.'
-I signed, I didn't even think about it.
-I didn't think twice."
+“I was on the road with Wayne, he’s recording Tha Carter III, so I’m just, in the sauce right now,” Tyga explained.
+“We did ‘Bedrock,’ and then he’s like, ‘Well, you gotta sign, this is going to be the single.’
+I was like, ‘Alright cool.’
+I signed, I didn’t even think about it.
+I didn't think twice.”

-Getting lost in the proverbial sauce was Tyga's first mistake and not thinking twice was his second, but it was actually the third mistake, aided by Birdman and his sweaty palms, that transformed Tyga into an endangered cub.
+Getting lost in the proverbial sauce was Tyga’s first mistake, and not thinking twice was his second.
+Still, it was the third mistake, aided by Birdman and his sweaty palms, that transformed Tyga into an endangered cub.

 “I had a lawyer at the time, but my lawyer was the same lawyer that was representing Cash Money,” Tyga continued.
 “It was already a bad thing from the jump.
 I’m 17-18 at this time, so I don’t know nothing about no lawyers, I’m like, ‘Cool, I’m rockin with Wayne, I’m on a bus with him every day, I’m having fun,’ so, I wasn’t worried about it.”

-Usually, this is the part of the article where I break down where the artist went wrong—like I did after Lil Yachty signed away his publishing to the same parent company that houses his record label—how they could have avoided their unfortunate predicament and what artists must do to avoid the same fate, but that isn't necessary.
+Usually, this is the part of the article where I break down where the artist went wrong—like when Lil Yachty signed away his publishing to the same parent company that houses his record label—or how they could have avoided their unfortunate predicament, or what artists must do to prevent the same fate.
+None of that analysis is necessary here.

 Just like it isn’t a good idea for your manager to be the owner of your record label, it isn’t a good idea to let your record label’s lawyer broker your record contract.
 Who do you think they’re going to look out for in this situation—the label or you?

-To quickly summarize the rest: Tyga alleges he receives no advance from Cash Money and, since 2009, has never seen a dime off any of his hit singles, such as "Rack City," "Bed Rock," "Faded," "Ayo" (with Chris Brown) and "Hookah" (with Young Thug).
+To quickly summarize the rest: Tyga alleged he received no advance from Cash Money and, since 2009, has never seen a dime off any of his hit singles, including “Rack City,” “Bed Rock,” “Faded,” “Ayo” (with Chris Brown) and “Hookah” (with Young Thug).